Tag Archive for: invisible dog fence

 Dogs can dig under traditional fences

-Close board fencing is a great dog fencing idea for many urban owners.
+Close board fencing is a great dog fencing solution for many urban owners.
 It is generally tall enough to stop jumping dogs and quick to install.
 This type of fencing comes in varying heights and can be installed by most handymen.
 The downside is that some dogs will dig under and there may be restrictions to installing this type of fencing on some new estates.
 As a rough cost to install on a small rear garden it would be approx £1200.00.

 Electronic dog fencing – no need to install gates!

 As with the rural properties this type of fencing is a very cost effective solution.
-This type of dog fencing idea also gives the owner the possibility of protecting the drive within the price.
+These types of dog fencing solutions also gives the owner the possibility of protecting the drive within the price.
 It is true that the larger the property for more cost effective the electronic dog fence becomes but small properties can also be fenced with this product.

 Many owners may already have a Close Board or Picket fence installed and need additional backup.
 The electronic dog fence can be run around the existing fence if the traditional method is not working.
 Our Installers can place the cable to prevent the dog jumping over or digging under the existing fence.
 The cable can even be run under the drive to protect this area.
 Most owners are concerned that this means digging up the drive but the installation is both neat and discreet.
 A typical urban property would cost less £1000 to fence and this would include a driveway loop.